LIPEISHAO/LIPEISHAO/README.md

 For soccer, I play two games per week, covering 5-6 miles per game.

 For hiking, I usually go on one day-long hike each weekend, typically covering 10-13 miles.
-My longest hike in a single day was 22 miles (~32 km, 50,000+ steps).
+My longest hike in a single day was ~20 miles at Half Dome, Yosemite NP (~32 km, 50,000+ steps).

 For reading, I spend about 5 hours per week on books.